 My favorite project bag is this lotus-shaped drawstring bag I own.
-It’s square with some origami design features, and I love the way it folds in on itself like those old fortune teller paper games we used to play in school when we were children.
-While I looked around the Internet, I couldn’t find a tutorial for the design I liked.
+It’s square with some design features that reminds me of Japanese origami, the beautiful art of paper folding.
+I love the way it folds in on itself like those old fortune teller paper games we used to play in school when we were children.
+The design is both simple yet clever.
+Pulling the drawstring shuts the bag and creates handles for carrying, all without losing its basic shape.
+I knew this bag design would be perfect for the vintage fabric my grandmother bought while traveling in India in the ’70s, but when I looked around the Internet in an attempt to make it, I couldn’t find a pattern or tutorial for the design I liked anywhere.
 I really wanted to have it replicated, so I just decided to write my own pattern!
+I’m a rudimentary sewer myself, so I assure you this pattern isn’t hard and will gently stretch your abilities.
+Let’s get sewing!

-First, you need to start with two matching squares of fabric that are roughly 18 inches square.
+You’ll need two matching squares of fabric that are roughly 18 inches square and some matching ribbon.
 The final product, when all said and done, is going to have a 12-inch wide flat bottom.
 Note: If you use squares of fabric that are larger you will make a larger bag and if you use squares that are smaller your bag will, consequently, be smaller.

 First, take the two pieces of complementary fabrics and place the designs facing each other so you see the wrong side.
 If you have thin fabrics I recommend added a layer of interfacing of some sort for added strength.
 Sew the two fabrics together like you would for a pillowcase, leaving yourself a small hole.
 Then flip the fabric inside-out.
 Ta-da!
 Your fabrics are all sewn together and look like a flat, er…thicker piece of fabric.
 Don’t worry, we’re getting there.